Jefferson49/ExtendedImportExport/README.md

 	+ Go to "Control Panel/All Modules", and find the module called "DownloadGedcomWithURL"
 	+ Check if it has a tick for "Enabled"
 + Provide an authorization key in the module settings, see chapter below
-+ Specify in the module settings whether Gedcom files are allowed to be downloaded or not
++ Specify in the module settings whether GEDCOM files are allowed to be downloaded or not
 + Optionally, specify default settings in the control panel, which might reduce the number of parameters provided within the URL
 + Optionally, test the download setting with the "Test Download" button in the control panel